September 05, 2019

 Younger kids typically need puzzles with fewer pieces which are easier to assemble.
 As they grow, they can handle greater complexity in the form of more pieces.

-The ideal topic to choose largely depends on the kid's age and personal interests.
+Now, the ideal topic to choose largely depends on the kid's age which will influence their personal interests.

 Just picture the average preschooler presented with the choice of a dinosaur themed or a mountain landscape puzzle.
 Which one would they pick?
 The dinosaur one would probably win hands-down, despite other characteristics the puzzle may have.
 On the other hand, 7-year-olds might prefer more sophisticated topics like works of art, buildings, or seascapes.

-In fact, the right image can even inspire your child to work on a puzzle that’s a bit beyond their normal difficulty level.
+The right puzzle image can be a big motivator for children when assembling the pieces.
+In fact, it can even inspire your child to work on a puzzle that’s a bit beyond their normal difficulty level.

 4. Size of Pieces